Mackie DLZ Creator Review: Mixer & Audio Engineer In One? | Radio.co

 Mackie Background: Rock Solid Foundations

 Formed in the 1970s by George Mackie, his eponymous company made a name for itself by making powerful, sturdy and reliable live mixers.
-They’re raison d’etre was to give the guitar bands of the time more punch.
+Their raison d’etre was to give the guitar bands of the time more punch.

 But Mackie didn’t stop at rocking arenas.
 They released quality studio mixers for recording sessions, and stellar speakers for the club and live venues.